epfl-lasa/iCub-Assistant/docs/README.md

 ### References
 > [1] Figueroa, N., Faraji, S., Koptev, M. and Billard, A. (2019) "A Dynamical System Approach for Adaptive Grasping, Navigation and Co-Manipulation with Humanoid Robots".
-Submitted to ICRA-2020.
+In proceedings of the IEEE International Conference on Robotics and Automation (ICRA-2020).
+Paris, France [pdf-link](https://infoscience.epfl.ch/record/277616/)
 > [2] S. Mirrazavi, N. Figueroa, and A. Billard, “A unified framework for coordinated multi-arm motion planning,” The International Journal of Robotics Research, vol. 37, no. 10, pp. 1205–1232, 2018.
 > [3] S. Faraji, P. Mullhaupt, and A. Ijspeert, “Imprecise dynamic walking with time-projection control,” [arxiv](https://infoscience.epfl.ch/record/260430?ln=en), 2018.
 > [4] S. Faraji and A. J. Ijspeert, “Singularity-tolerant inverse kinematics for bipedal robots: An efficient use of computational power to reduce energy consumption,” IEEE Robotics and Automation Letters, vol. 2, no. 2, pp. 1132–1139, April 2017.